haade-administrator/haade.fr/_posts/en/2023-02-08-jeedom-luna-screening.md

 - a Wan port
 - a USB 2.0 port
 - a USB-C 5V, 3A power input
-- a microcard SD and micro Sim slot
+- a microcard SD and nano Sim slot

 # Internal connectors